thibaut-neoledge/azure-docs.fr-fr/articles/web-sites-dotnet-rest-service-aspnet-api-sql-database.md

 5. Dans la liste déroulante **Base de données**, sélectionnez **Create a free 20 MB SQL database**.

-    ![Create a New Website step of New Website - Create with Database wizard][]
+    ![Create a New Website step of New Website - Create with Database wizard][Create a New Website step of New Website - Create with Database wizard]

 6. Cliquez sur les flèches pointant vers la droite en bas de la zone.